dmlc/dgl/docs/source/mixed_precision.rst

 DGL is compatible with `PyTorch's automatic mixed precision package
 <https://pytorch.org/docs/stable/amp.html>`_
 for mixed precision training, thus saving both training time and GPU memory consumption.
-To enable this feature, user need to install PyTorch 1.6+ and build DGL from source file to support float16 data type (this feature is still in its beta stage and we do not provide official pre-built pip wheels).
+To enable this feature, users need to install PyTorch 1.6+ and build DGL from source file to support ``float16`` data type (this feature is still in its beta stage and we do not provide official pre-built pip wheels).

 Installation